Complete lawlessness say actors, filmmakers on JNU horror

 Director Bejoy Nambiar questioned the silence of many in the film fraternity.

 "All you silent friends of mine watch this !!!
 Watch this & then come and talk to me about how concerned you are about the damage to public' property.
-How is THIS OK ?
+How is THIS OK?
 How can we watch students & teachers being brutally attacked like this and stay quiet ?" he asked.

 "#SOSJNU @DelhiPolice this is NOT OK.
 JNUSU president has been brutally beaten up.
 She is severely wounded.
-Media Please het there @ndtv @BBCIndia #JNU," tweeted director Onir.
+Media Please be there @ndtv @BBCIndia #JNU," tweeted director Onir.

 Actor Richa Chadha said: "A few months ago JNU gave the world a Nobel laureate.
 Now JNU teachers and students are being beaten up for protesting a fee hike.
 World watches."